therese-gordon/therese-gordon/README.md

 ### Hi there 👋

+My name is Therese Gordon.

+I am a recent coding bootcamp grad looking to continue to learn and develop skills.

 <!--
 **therese-gordon/therese-gordon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.